braceio/tags/README.md

 1. Extract common HTML snippets from your website into separate HTML files called "partials".

-2. Include those snippets into several pages with a special tag.
+2. Include those partials into several pages with a special tag.

 3. Run the `tags build` command to assemble the website from your source code.
 You can put the generated site online using any static site hosting provider.